BOM-98/project_1/README.md

 - #### **The landing page**

     -   The landing includes a photograph of the website mascot alongside text with relevant button links to inform the user of the website's purpose and provide easy navigation to further resources.
-    -   This section introduces the user to The Startup Academy with a neomorphism style for the hero section to portray a more modern feel for the website and make it feel more relevant for tech founders in particular.
+    -   This section introduces the user to The Startup Academy with a neomorphic style for the hero section to portray a more modern feel for the website and make it feel more relevant for tech founders in particular.

 ![Hero Section](https://github.com/BOM-98/project_1/blob/main/assets/images/README_images/hero-section-image.png)

 -   #### **Toggle-Enabled Tab Content Section**

-    -   The Tab content section will allow the user to see the topics currently covered in the website, and quickly navigate to the area most relevant to them.
+    -   The Tab content section will allow the user to see the topics currently covered on the website, and quickly navigate to the area most relevant to them.
     - The user can click on the different headings to see what blogs have been written under the topic and can then navigate directly to the individual pages for each article within those categories.
     -   This user will see the wealth of knowledge available on the site, and this should encourage the user to consider registering for the newsletter to receive the content in an orderly fashion.
     - This section will continuously have more content added to it as the blog develops.